rust-lang/book/src/ch03-02-data-types.md

 type is generally the fastest, even on 64-bit systems.
 The primary situation in which you’d use `isize` or `usize` is when indexing some sort of collection.

-##### Integer Overflow
+> ##### Integer Overflow
+>

-Let’s say that you have a `u8`, which can hold values between zero and `255`.
+> Let’s say that you have a variable of type `u8`, which can hold values
-What happens if you try to change it to `256`?
-This is called “integer overflow,” and Rust has some interesting rules around this behavior.
-When compiling in debug mode, Rust checks for this kind of issue and will cause your program to *panic*, which is the term Rust uses when a program exits with an error.
-We’ll discuss panics more in Chapter 9.

-In release builds, Rust does not check for overflow, and instead will do something called “two’s complement wrapping.”
-In short, `256` becomes `0`, `257` becomes `1`, etc. Relying on overflow is considered an error, even if this behavior happens.
-If you want this behavior explicitly, the standard library has a type, `Wrapping`, that provides it explicitly.
+> between 0 and 255.
+What happens if you try to change the variable's value to
+> 256?
+This is called *integer overflow*, and Rust has some interesting rules
+> around this behavior.
+When compiling in debug mode, Rust includes checks for
+> integer overflow that will cause your program to *panic* at runtime if integer
+> overflow occurs.
+Panicking is the term Rust uses when a program exits with an
+> error; we’ll discuss panics more in the ["Unrecoverable Errors with `panic!`
+> section"][unrecoverable-errors-with-panic] of Chapter 9.
+>
+> When compiling in release mode with the `--release` flag, Rust does not
+> include checks for integer overflow that cause panics.
+Instead, if overflow
+> occurs, Rust will perform something called *two’s complement wrapping*.
+In
+> short, values greater than the maximum value the type can hold "wrap around"
+> to the minimum of the values the type can hold.
+In the case of a `u8`, 256
+> becomes 0, 257 becomes 1, etc. Relying on the wrapping behavior of integer
+> overflow is considered an error.
+If you want to wrap explicitly, the standard
+> library has a type named `Wrapping` that provides this behavior.

 #### Floating-Point Types